 Upon the end of his active duty enlistment, he returned to North Dakota to attend school at North Dakota State University in Fargo studying trombone performance.
-Since arriving back home over a decade ago, Christopher has performed as a bassist, trombonist, vocalist, and composer/arranger with countless bands and ensembles to include MoJo Filter, Guys and Dahls, Patents Pending, Tripp 40, Fat Daddy's, Helena Handbasket, The Jazz Nickel, Salsa de Fargo, the FM Community Theatre, Little Country Theatre, the FM Chamber Chorale, the Living Hope Baptist Church Worship Band, the Big House Band of Fargo Faith United Methodist Church, the FM Kicks Big Band, the Fargo Theatre All Stars, Fargo Five Brass Quintet, the Imperial Big Band of the El Zagal Shrine, and numerous chamber ensembles performing everything from jazz to classical.
+Since arriving back home over two decades ago, Christopher has performed as a bassist, trombonist, vocalist, and composer/arranger with countless bands and ensembles to include MoJo Filter, Guys and Dahls, Patents Pending, Tripp 40, Fat Daddy's, Helena Handbasket, The Jazz Nickel, Salsa de Fargo, the FM Community Theatre, Little Country Theatre, the FM Chamber Chorale, the Living Hope Baptist Church Worship Band, the Big House Band of Fargo Faith United Methodist Church, the FM Kicks Big Band, the Fargo Theatre All Stars, Fargo Five Brass Quintet, the Imperial Big Band of the El Zagal Shrine, and numerous chamber ensembles performing everything from jazz to classical.
 Hanson also recently concluded a 25-year run as the Executive Director of the Jass Festival, an annual summer jazz festival that was held in the Fargo-Moorhead area each August.

 Throughout his musical career, Hanson has performed and soloed with many of his jazz heroes to include Andy Martin, Randy Brecker, Wayne Bergeron, and Slide Hampton, and has also had the opportunity to perform with Loretta Lynn, Janie Fricke, the Temptations, and the Four Tops just to name a few.